What is a Philanthropist?

 Wherever you find someone helping others, you will find a philanthropist.

-A philanthropist is anyone who gives of their time, talent or treasure to make positive change happen for humanity regardless of wealth or status.
+A philanthropist is anyone who gives of their time, talent or treasure to make positive change happen for humanity regardless of their wealth or status.

 What is Philanthropy?